Losant/losant-docs/docs/applications/overview.md

 ![Application Archive](/images/applications/application-archive.png "Application Archive")

 Application archive is a way to save a copy of an application's device data on either [Amazon S3](https://aws.amazon.com/s3/) or [Google Cloud Storage](https://cloud.google.com/storage/).
 The archive configuration allows you to specify which devices' data should be backed up.
 After the data becomes older than 30 days, the application will create a directory for the archived date and a CSV for each device within that directory.
+After your archive configuration has been set you will also have the option to backfill your archive.
+This will dump all the data we have for the archival devices into your archive location.
+There is also a `Test Archive` button which will immediately enqueue a job to archive data from 31 days ago.

 The reason we wait for the data to be older than 30 days is because device state data can be [overwritten](/devices/state/#overwriting-previous-state) until the data is older than 30 days.